mwotton/nyi/README.md

   a way to extract a Dec from an Exp and have it be floated up.
 - typesigs are not currently generated, so it will fail on `-pedantic` builds. this is an important change but not a very difficult one
+- we can only detect `nyi` calls in modules that are transitively imported by our test suite.